danboid/ALEZ/README.md

 ----------------------------------------

 GRUB fails to install under VMs created using the virt-manager defaults because it defaults to using an IDE disk bus.
 Change your VM disk bus to SATA before running the installer.

+You may also want to check out my other ZFS-related repos, [Creating ZFS disks under Linux](https://github.com/danboid/creating-ZFS-disks-under-Linux) and [ZFS aliases](https://github.com/danboid/ZFS-aliases) - my most used ZFS commands as aliases.